Academic Policies and Procedures for Graduate Students[ top ]

 Courses numbered 500 and above are graduate courses, ordinarily open only to graduate students, primarily at the master’s level; 600-level courses are research seminars primarily for doctoral students.
 Undergraduate students who are within eight credits of graduation may register for up to two graduate-level courses and receive graduate credit, provided the graduate courses are not used to meet the undergraduate degree requirements.
 When graduate courses are not taken with the intent of fulfilling undergraduate requirements, such graduate hours do not count toward full-time status for financial aid purposes; thus, undergraduates taking graduate courses may not be eligible for certain types of financial aid.

-To receive graduate credit for such courses, the undergraduate student must complete the Petition to Receive Graduate Credits as an Undergraduate form.
+To receive graduate credit for such courses, the undergraduate student must complete the Undergraduate Receiving Graduate Credit: Transcript Notation Petition Form.
 The form is then filed with the Office of Financial Aid and Student Records and the Student Accounts Office before the beginning of the semester.

-An exception to these policies is made for undergraduate students admitted to accelerated bachelor’s/master’s degree programs.
+An exception to these policies is made for undergraduate students admitted to approved accelerated bachelor’s/master’s degree programs.

 Accelerated Bachelor's/Master's Degree Programs